Azure/azure-powershell/src/Compute/Compute/help/Invoke-AzVMRunCommand.md

 ## EXAMPLES

-### Example 1: Invoke a script on Windows
+### Example 1: Invoke a command on Windows
 ```powershell
 PS C:\> Invoke-AzVMRunCommand -ResourceGroupName 'rgname' -VMName 'vmname' -CommandId 'RunPowerShellScript' -ScriptPath 'sample.ps1' -Parameter @{param1 = "var1"; param2 = "var2"}
 ```

-var1 and var2 are defined as parameters in the sample.ps1.
+Invoke a run command 'RunPowerShellScript' with overriding the script 'sample.ps1' on a Windows VM named 'vmname' in resource group 'rgname'.
+Var1 and var2 are defined as parameters in the sample.ps1.
 Parameter value can be string type only and script is responsible for converting them to other types if needed.
-This command invokes sample.ps1 on a Windows VM named 'vmname'.

-## Example 2: Invoke a script on Linux
+## Example 2: Invoke a command on Linux
 ```powershell
 export param1=var1 param2=var2
 set -- var1 var2 var3